ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Abstract

 \section{Abstract}

 Evaluating long-form responses to research queries heavily relies on expert annotators, restricting attention to areas like AI where researchers can conveniently enlist colleagues.
-Yet, research expertise is widespread: survey articles synthesize knowledge distributed across the literature.
+Yet, research expertise is abundant: survey articles consolidate knowledge spread across the literature.
 We introduce \dataset, a resource for evaluating LLM systems by distilling survey articles from 75 research fields into 21K queries and 160K rubric items.
-Each rubric, derived jointly with queries from survey sections, lists query-specific answer evaluation criteria, i.e., citing papers, making explanations, and describing limitations.
-Assessments by 31 Ph.D. annotators in 8 fields indicate 96\% of queries support Ph.D. information needs and 87\% of rubric items should be addressed in system responses by a sentence or more.
-Using our rubrics, we are able to construct an automatic pairwise judge obtaining 74\% agreement with expert judgments.
-We leverage \dataset to analyze competency gaps in 18 systems in over 7.6K pairwise evaluations.
-No parametric or retrieval-augmented system we evaluate exceeds 70\% on covering rubric items, and the highest-ranking agentic system shows 75\% coverage.
+Queries and rubrics are jointly derived from survey sections, where rubric items list query-specific answer evaluation criteria, i.e., citing papers, making explanations, and describing limitations.
+31 Ph.D. annotators in 8 fields judge that 90\% of queries reflect Ph.D. information needs and 87\% of rubric items warrant emphasis of a sentence or longer.
+We leverage \dataset to evaluate 18 systems in 7.6K head-to-heads.
+No parametric or retrieval-augmented system we evaluate exceeds 70\% on covering rubric items, and the highest-ranking system shows 75\% coverage.
 Error analysis reveals that the highest-ranking system fully addresses less than 11\% of citation rubric items, 48\% of limitation items, and 49\% of comparison items.
 We release our data to facilitate more comprehensive multi-field evaluations.